 Bresee participated in the Donate Life Run/Walk to raise awareness about the need for organ donation, but also to debunk stereotypes about transplant patients.
 "It's not just someone who smoked or drank too much," Bresee said.
 "It can be just a regular person who looks and acts like everyone else.
 It's important not to judge."

 Two months after the walk, Bresee was ready to leave the hospital for the first time since his transplant.
 Nurses and doctors lined the hospital's halls and bid him farewell as music played.

 After arriving at a nearby apartment his family rented to continue his ongoing care, Bresee enjoyed a steak and potato dinner, and was grateful to be able to spend time with his daughters, Blakely, 15, and Gretchen, 12.

-Now, they've settled into a routine: Michelle Bresee works remotely and the girls attend school online as Bresee continues to focus on his recovery.
+Now, they are back home in Oregon and settled into a routine: Michelle Bresee works remotely and the girls attend school online as Bresee continues to focus on his recovery.

 "It's just nice being together," Michelle Bresee said.
-Eating oatmeal together, talking or not talking, just living a quiet life in an apartment, has taken on a new importance.
+Eating oatmeal together, talking or not talking, just living a quiet life, has taken on a new importance.
 "Even when he's not feeling good, we're still just happy to be together."

 Thinking back on the months-long hospitalization, the Donate Life walk stood out, the Bresees said.

 "When we think of the top five moments, for me, it was the top moment," Michelle Bresee said.
 "It felt like we were actually getting to experience life, not just being sick or trying to heal."